SIVARANJANI-2K/MINIPROJECT-VOTING-SYSTEM/README.md

 - **Structures:** We utilized C structures to represent user information, including name, age, and address.
 These structures are stored in files for efficient data management.

 - **Binary Search Algorithm:** For searching voter names in the file, we implemented the binary search algorithm.
 This algorithm ensures fast retrieval of voter information with a time complexity of O(log n).

-### Encryption and Decryption

-- **Voting Sign Encoding:** The voting sign is encrypted into a transcript using a custom encoding scheme.
-This transcript can be securely decoded to another file for result verification.

 ## Time Complexity Analysis